Daily use

 Every session opens with Ren holding six memory blocks.
 She doesn't need to be caught up — she already has:

-In addition to core blocks, she has 108+ searchable archival passages — project summaries, ren-memory file chunks, MemPalace drawers.
-She searches these proactively when she senses she's missing context.
+In addition to core blocks, she has 214+ searchable archival passages — synthesized session memories, signals, and project context, all embedded with Voyage AI for semantic search.
+She can search these proactively when she senses she's missing context.
 You can also ask her to search explicitly.

 Opening a session